plast-lab/doop/README.md

 For a variety of benchmarks, you could clone (or download) the [doop-benchmarks](https://github.com/plast-lab/doop-benchmarks) repository.

 One important directory in that repository is `JREs`.
 It can be used for the `DOOP_PLATFORMS_LIB` environment variable.
-It contains certain java library files for different JRE versions, necessary for analysis purposes.
+It contains certain Java library files for different JRE versions, necessary for analysis purposes.
 If you would like to provide a custom DOOP_PLATFORMS_LIB directory (e.g., to run analyses using different minor versions), you should follow the same file structure.
-For example, in order to analyze with JRE version 1.6, you need a `jre1.6` directory containing at least `jce.jar`, `jsse.jar` and `rt.jar`.
-In order to run an an analysis on an android apk ideally you could create a link to your android sdk installation.
+For example, in order to analyze with JRE version 1.6, you need a `jre1.6` directory containing at least `jce.jar`, `jsse.jar`, and `rt.jar`.
+To run an analysis on an Android APK, ideally, you could provide a link to your Android SDK installation.
 The currently supported structure is Android/Sdk/.

 ## Running Doop

 Doop only supports invocations from its home directory.
-The main options when running Doop are the analysis and the jar(s) options.
-For example, for a context-insensitive analysis on a jar file we issue:
+The main options when running Doop are analysis and jar(s).
+For example, for a context-insensitive analysis on a jar file, we issue:

 ```bash
 ./doop -a context-insensitive -i com.example.some.jar